BooBSD/FuzzyPatternTM/README.md

 # Fuzzy-Pattern Tsetlin Machine

-A paradigm shift in the Tsetlin-Machine family of algorithms.
+A paradigm shift in the Tsetlin Machine family of algorithms.

 ## Abstract